KeyboardKit/KeyboardKitPro/README.md

     <img src="Resources/Demo.gif" width="350" />
 </p>

-KeyboardKit extends Apple's limited keyboard APIs with more capabilities.
-KeyboardKit Pro extends further by unlocking localized keyboards, autocomplete, an emoji keyboard, AI support, themes, and much more.
+KeyboardKit Pro extends KeyboardKit with Pro features, such as fully localized keyboards, autocomplete, an emoji keyboard, AI support, integrations, themes, and much more.
+See the [feature table](#pro-features) below.

+KeyboardKit Pro requires a license to be used.
+You can sign up on the [KeyboardKit website][Website] or the [Gumroad store][Gumroad].